 Associate in Applied Science (AAS) Degree Program

-ASA College is only one of two colleges in NYC that offer the program
+ASA College is one of only two colleges in NYC that offer the program

 The Ophthalmic Dispenser is an eye care professional who fills prescriptions for corrective eyewear in accordance with the Ophthalmologist’s or Optometrist’s determination.
 The Ophthalmic Dispenser combines an in-depth study of optics and anatomy with fitting and dispensing knowledge and fabrication skills to ensure that each patient receives a properly fitting pair of eyeglasses or contact lenses.